hborawski/UCI-Workshop-Starter/README.md

 }
 ```

 `props` is a member of our class, so we access it through `this` to reference our current instance.
 Beyond that, `props` is just a regular javascript object, mapping keys to values.
 In this scenario, we are looking to use the value of the `message` key from our props.

-In `index.js` we can pass it in easily:
+Let's pass in `message` from `index.js`:

 ```jsx
 render(<Main message='from props'/>, document.getElementById('main'))